shadlc/BrailleArtist/README.md

 This is a braille ASCII art generator.
 The traditional  ASCII art generator is inefficient in space utilization.
 This software can use one braille as 8 pixels to generate ASCII art and display high-quality pictures in the text-only environment.

-Built against C# .NET 4.5, Braille Artist at Windows platform.
+Built against C# dotNET 4.5, Braille Artist at Windows platform.

 ### Language Support
  - English